mahnoor-cs6767/ICT-Project-Semester-1/README.md

 - 🖋️ Original student-written content
 - 🎨 Designed layout with headings, sections, and visuals
 - 📥 Available in downloadable PDF format
-- 📸 Screenshots of key pages (optional)
 - 🧠 Reflects creativity and presentation skills

 ---